 Try to copy them, then find your own unique and personal style.

-The only way to really get better at anything is to practice every single day.
+The only way to really get better at anything, including falsetto, is to practice every single day.
 Consistency breeds proficiency.

 Lucky for you we have a FREE set of singing exercises and a complete practice plan to help you get better at singing… 🙂

 Get Our “Level Up Your Voice” Vocal Exercises + Singing Practice Plan